 Tracy has over 20 years experience in adult education and says “I touch on the complex feelings we in the association CE industry have around our programs—we have a heart for our members and we want to create programs that make a difference (and a profit), but we feel stretched so thin and trapped in a reactive cycle that doesn’t leave energy for pausing, reflecting, and laying out a comprehensive strategy.
 Even though we know we must.
 Even though the board is holding us accountable for results and continued growth.
 It can feel hopeless.
 What I hope this book achieves is to say, “Hey - I see you (I’ve been you!) and it’s not hopeless.
 Here’s a roadmap to getting where you want to go both as business and an industry champion.”

-To learn more about Tracy King and her company InspirEd, visit www.inspired-ed.com/about, and for more on Competitive Advantage: Create Continuing Education That Is Profitable, Sustainable, and Impactful, visit www.competitiveadvantagebook.com to get the Kindle format or a limited time free copy!
+To learn more about Tracy King and her company InspirEd, visit www.inspired-ed.com/about, and for more on Competitive Advantage: Create Continuing Education That Is Profitable, Sustainable, and Impactful, visit www.competitiveadvantagebook.com for a limited time free copy or Click here to get the Kindle format!
 Competitive Advantage will hit bookstores October 1, 2019.